Get updates and action alerts from Friends of Animals by joining our email list.

 FoA files lawsuit against BLM plan to annihilate Wyoming’s wild horses on behalf of meat industry

-Friends of Animals has filed a lawsuit in U.S. District Court in Wyoming against the Bureau of Land Management for its plan to eliminate wild horses from more than one million acres of federal public lands in the southwestern part of the state.
+Friends of Animals filed a lawsuit against the Bureau of Land Management (BLM) for its plan to eliminate wild horses from more than one million acres of federal public lands in the southwestern part of the state.
 The BLM’s illegal plan—an attempt to appease the meat industry, specifically the Rocks Springs Grazing Association—would zero out the wild horse populations in the Salt Wells Creek and Great Divide Basin herd management areas and gut their numbers in the Adobe Town HMA.

 “The tragedy of wild horse roundups exists because the BLM is devoted to turning public lands into feedlots for cows and sheep to appease the meat industry,” said Priscilla Feral president of Friends of Animals.
 “Friends of Animals finds this morally and ecologically reprehensible, as wild horses are driven off lands to leave the bulk of water, forage and space for doomed domestic animals.”

-FoA’s lawsuit alleges that the BLM violated multiple federal acts set up to protect wild horses by authorizing the permanent removal of hundreds of wild horses from the Wyoming Checkerboard, where public lands are interspersed with private parcels like those owned by the RSGA.
+FoA’s lawsuit alleges that the BLM violated multiple federal acts set up to protect wild horses by authorizing the permanent removal of wild horses from the Wyoming Checkerboard, where public lands are interspersed with private parcels like those owned by the RSGA.
+FoA’s lawsuit is currently before the Tenth Circuit Court of Appeals and a favorable decision could put an end to BLM’s cruel plan to eliminate wild horses from the area.

 “Not only could this extreme, reckless decision be devastating to thousands of wild horses across southwest Wyoming, it could also set a dangerous precedent that allows BLM to ignore the Wild Free-Roaming Horse and Burro Act of 1971, which was intended to protect wild horses on federal public lands,” added Jennifer Best, director of Friends of Animals Wildlife Law Program.
 “BLM is not above the law.”
 (Read full article).